APZH/tp/docs/UserGuide.md

 faster than a traditional GUI application.

 **The purpose of this User Guide is to:**
-- Familiarise users on how to use our application
--
+- Introduce you to SchedUrMods features.
+- Guide you through using SchedUrMods for your personal use.
+- Provide troubleshooting for issues you may face when using SchedUrMods.

 ## Overview <a id="scrollToHere"></a>
 - [1.
 Getting Started](#1-getting-started)